dials/dials/CONTRIBUTING.md

 ## Essential Code Development Standards

 - **Please install the pre-commit hooks**. (`libtbx.precommit install` if using the libtbx ecosystem).
-These use the [pre-commit] library and ensures that various sanity checks are run before commit, including formatting, syntax compatibility, basic flake8 checks, lack of conflict markers and file size limits.
+These use the [pre-commit] library and ensure that various sanity checks are run before commit, including formatting, syntax compatibility, basic flake8 checks, lack of conflict markers and file size limits.
 Basically, most of the essential rules will be checked automatically